 Is Myeloma Preventable?

-If you are experiencing symptoms or are at risk for myeloma, talk with your doctor about detection and treatment.
-Depending on your physical condition, genetics, and medical history, you may be referred to a hematologist, a doctor who specializes in blood conditions.back to top
+If you are experiencing symptoms or are at risk for multiple myeloma, talk with your doctor about detection and treatment.
+Depending on results of your blood tests and your medical history, you may be referred to a hematologist, a doctor who specializes in blood conditions.back to top

 Where Can I Find More Information?